 For instance, the following GPU, ASUS NVIDIA GeForce GT 710, requires only an x1 slot.

 Therefore, the ideal slot for this GPU would be the x1 slot.

-While you can mostly operate this on larger slots, installing this on an x16 slot, or even on an x8 or an x4 slot will not give it any kind of performance boost.
+While you can most certainly operate this on larger slots, installing this on an x16 space, or even on an x8 or an x4 slot, will not give it any performance boost.